Francis Crozier: Franklin expedition

 In 1845, Crozier joined Captain Sir John Franklin as captain of the on the Franklin expedition to traverse the last unnavigated section of the Northwest Passage.
 Crozier himself was offered the command of the expedition, but, with "characteristic modesty", he deferred to Franklin.
 After Franklin's death in June 1847, Crozier took over.
 His fate and those of the other expedition members remained a mystery until 1859, when a note written by Crozier and James Fitzjames, captain of the Erebus, was discovered on King William Island during an expedition led by Francis McClintock.
 Dated 25 April 1848, the note indicated that the ships—stuck in thick pack ice—had been abandoned.
 Nine officers, including Sir John Franklin, and 15 crewmen had died.
 Also stated was their intention, on 26 April, to set out on foot for Back's Great Fish River on the Canadian mainland.

-Inuit rumours collected between 1852 and 1858 indicate that Crozier and one other expedition member might have been seen in the Baker Lake area, about 400 km to the south, where, in 1948, Farley Mowat found "a very ancient cairn, not of normal Eskimo construction", inside which were fragments of a hardwood box with dovetail joints.
+Inuit rumours collected between 1852 and 1858 indicate that Crozier and one other expedition member might have been seen in the Baker Lake area, about 400 km to the south.
 McClintock and later searchers found relics, graves and human remains of the Franklin crew on Beechey Island, King William Island and the northern coast of the Canadian mainland.

+Farley Mowat, a Canadian writer known for exaggeration and who has been criticized multiple times for writing fiction posing as fact, with Frank Banfield of the National Museum of Canada comparing his book on the habits of wolves to being as factual on the topic as Little Red Riding Hood, supposedly found "a very ancient cairn, not of normal Eskimo construction" sometime in 1948, inside of which he said were fragments of a hardwood box with dovetail joints.
+It is worth noting that later research conducted by David C. Woodman was unable uncover any evidence of the supposed Inuit reports Mowat was working from nor was he able to find the cairn itself.